linked-db/linked-ql/README.md

 with zero implications!

+This means: game on with the regular JOINs for whatever calls for them; take the "magic path" option for whatever doesn't benefit otherwise!

-We think this will make a lot of your tooling around SQL obsolete and your codebase saner!
-We're designing this to give you back SQL, and then, a simple, direct upgrade path to "magic mode" *on top of that*!
+We think this will make a lot of the tooling and manual work around SQL obsolete and your codebase saner!
+And notice how this gives you back SQL - and every other thing as only an extension of that!

 ## Introducing Auto-Versioning